getopenmono/monodocs/articles/c-program-guide-cpp.md

 ### Overloading methods

 Luckily for us, we denote area and volume different.
-This meant that the method `volume()` in `Rect3D` does not conflict with the exitsing method `area()`.
-We are not always that lucky.
+This means that the method `volume()` in `Rect3D`, does not conflict with the exitsing method `area()`.
+However, we are not always that lucky.

 Say we had added a method that calculated the surface area of the shape.
 In the two dimensional *Rect* the surface and *area* are the same, so a `surface()` method is trivial: